by Viktor Vogman, Power Conversion Consulting, Olympia, Wash, How2Power Today, Jun 15 2018

 applying conventional calibration methods to such low-resistance copper sensors typically

 requires using precision high-current electronic loads that are not realizable on the PCB.
-This

-article introduces a calibration method that corrects for changes in trace impedance caused by
+article introduces a calibration method that corrects for changes in trace impedance

 geometric variations and temperature without requiring use of high-power equipment.
 This

-technique can be implemented with a miniature circuit that draws only a few tens of milliwatts
+technique can be implemented with a miniature circuit that draws only a few tens of

 when active, and can be disabled once calibration is complete.
-This circuit can be integrated
+This circuit can be

 into existing system components.
-Article begins by discussing applications for this technique
+Article begins by discussing applications for this

 and includes experimental results.